dat-adi/MedEx/README.md

-# SSA
+# MedEx
-A simple shopping application built for a Software Engineering Lab Course.
+A simple medical delivery platform, built using the MERN Stack.

 ## Instructions to commit to the repository
 - [ ] Create a new branch and add in your features in the form of commits.